ReptilePvP/Snap2Sell/README.md

 ## Project Overview

-Snap2Sell is a cutting-edge web application designed to bridge the gap between the physical and digital worlds through advanced AI-powered image analysis.
-In today's visual-centric world, Snap2Sell provides a seamless solution to capture, analyze, and extract valuable insights from images.
+Snapalyze is a cutting-edge web application designed to bridge the gap between the physical and digital worlds through advanced AI-powered image analysis.
+In today's visual-centric world, Snapalyze provides a seamless solution to capture, analyze, and extract valuable insights from images.

 The core problem this project solves is the inefficiency and manual effort required to understand and value visual information.
-Whether you're a reseller assessing item value, a collector researching artifacts, or simply curious about objects around you, Snap2Sell streamlines this process into intuitive interactions.
+Whether you're a reseller assessing item value, a collector researching artifacts, or simply curious about objects around you, Snapalyze streamlines this process into intuitive interactions.
 Our mission is to transform visual information into actionable, structured data that saves time and provides valuable insights.

 ## Key Features